geofflane/clj-load/README.md

-# load
+# clj-load

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library using core.async for running processes concurrently

 ## Usage